Ria424/developers-animatesdk-docs/Document_object/Document8.md

 #### Description

-Method; adds a new rectangle primitive fitting into the specified bounds.
+Method; Adds a new rectangle primitive fitting into the specified bounds.
 This method performs the same operation as the Rectangle Primitive tool.
 The rectangle primitive uses the document's current default stroke and fill attributes and is added on the current frame and layer.
 If both *bSuppressFill* and *bSuppressStroke* are set to true, the method has no effect.

 #### Example